Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Main analysis

 In what follows, for the sake of brevity, we assume $\bK = 0$.
 Moreover, we suppose that $\xk\neq \xast$ for all $k$ without loss of generality and define

-Notice that $\lim_{k\to\infty}d^k=0$ by construction.
 Hereafter, we focus on those sequences $\{w^k\}$ and $\{d^k\}$. \begin{remark} In a quite similar manner to the proof of \citet[Theorem~1]{yamashita2012primal}, we ensure that, under the MFCQ at $x^{\ast}$, the sequence $\{(Y_k,z^k)\}$ is bounded, and its accumulation point together with $x^{\ast}$ fulfills the KKT conditions of NSDP\,\eqref{al:nsdp}. \end{remark} In fact, the whole sequence $\{(Y_k,z^k)\}$ converges to the analytic center $(\Ya,\za)$.
-To prove this claim, we first present the following proposition implying that the convergence speeds of $\{\muk\}$ and $\{\|d^k\|\}$ are equivalent. \begin{proposition} Suppose that Assumption\,\ref{assumA} holds.
+To prove this claim, we first present the following proposition, which claims that the convergence speeds of $\{\muk\}$ and $\{\|d^k\|\}$ towards zero are equivalent. \begin{proposition} Suppose that Assumption\,\ref{assumA} holds.
 Then, we have

 \end{proposition} \proof{\rm Proof.} See Appendix\,\ref{app:prop:mukdk}. \Halmos\endproof Using this proposition, the convergence to the analytic center can be established.